 There are iconic characters, enduring songs and classic quotes, but often, it’s the set of wheels that steals the scene in movies.
-Some are more practical, some more customized, all completely indelible.
 From the classically stylish Aston Martin to a beat-up station wagon, here are a few of the most famous movie cars.

 “Back to the Future” franchise